USDA approves Monsanto's new GMO soybeans, cotton

 Monsanto developed the new soybeans and cotton to resist a new herbicide that combines dicamba and glyphosate and which Monsanto is branding as components of the “Roundup Ready Xtend crop system.”
 The new products are aimed at combating the millions of acres of weeds that have grown resistant to Monsanto’s glyphosate-based Roundup, which has been used extensively on the company’s biotech corn, soybeans and cotton.

 Monsanto’s Xtend system drew intense opposition from many consumer, environmental and farmer groups who say using more herbicides on weeds will only increase weed resistance over the long term.
-Increased herbicide use also brings increased risks of health problems and environmental pollution, they say.
+And increased herbicide use also brings increased risks of health problems and environmental pollution, they say.